MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Can this be derived from failure rate of N_S servers with a rate of KL financial failures
 ## Format Obsolescence

-- can be simulated using repraremterize correlated surver failure model
+- can be simulated using reparameterized correlated surver failure model
     - represent
         - each format as server
         - associated failures represent major technology shifts that affect groups of formats (web 4.0)
         - audit period represents time between format reviews -- review of a format for obsolence
     - collections are lost to format failure if all servers fail between audits
 - assumptions
-    - need to have a an estmate of failure rate
+    - We have an estmate of failure rate.
-    - audit period is fixed
+    - The audit period is fixed.
-    - NOT assuming that all documents in a format are actually stored on one server
+    - DO NOT assume that all documents in a format are actually stored on one server.
 - excludes interaction between format and document failure rate
-    - if a particular format is extremely fragile, or extremely large
+    - e.g., if a particular format is extremely fragile, or extremely large

 # Replication And Extension